Lakshika Kaushik

 Giving up quickly when something feels difficult

-These patterns may seem small at first, but over time they can start affecting your child’s confidence, behaviour, and daily experiences. making it important to understand and support them early with a child therapist in gurgaon.
+These patterns may seem small at first, but over time they can affect your child’s confidence, behaviour, and daily experiences.

-A free 15-minute consultation can help you understand what your child may be experiencing and how you can support them better.
+If your child is feeling unsure, avoiding situations, or struggling with confidence, a free 15-minute consultation can help you understand what they may be experiencing and how to support them better.

 How a child therapist helps build confidence and reduce hesitation in your child

-When confidence starts affecting your child’s day-to-day behaviour, understanding the reason behind it becomes important.
-A child behavior specialist or a licensed child counselor looks beyond what is visible and works on what your child is experiencing internally—like fear of judgment, hesitation, or difficulty trusting their own abilities.
+When confidence starts affecting your child’s daily life, it is important to understand what is happening beneath the surface.
+A child therapist looks beyond visible behaviour and works on underlying factors like self-doubt, fear of judgment, hesitation, or difficulty trusting their own abilities.

-One-on-one conversations to understand their thoughts and reactions
+One-on-one conversations to understand thoughts, feelings, and reactions

-Practicing real-life situations in a simple, manageable way
+Practicing real-life situations in a simple and manageable way

-The approach depends on what your child needs:
+The approach is tailored based on your child’s needs:

-Behaviour-based techniques focus on small actions that improve confidence step by step
+Behaviour-based techniques: Focus on small actions that gradually improve confidence

 Not sure if therapy will help?
 Start with a ₹500 child assessment for better clarity

-Taking the first step can feel confusing, especially when you’re unsure what your child is going through or whether therapy is the right option.
-A child assessment helps you get a clearer understanding before starting regular sessions.
+Taking the first step can feel confusing, especially when you're unsure what your child is going through.
+An assessment gives you a clearer picture in a structured and pressure-free way.

 What this assessment helps you understand

-What is affecting your child’s confidence and behaviour
+What may be affecting your child’s confidence and behaviour

-Situations where your child feels hesitant or unsure
+Situations where your child feels hesitant, unsure, or uncomfortable

 Patterns related to self-doubt, fear, or nervousness